thaddavis/hthaogcrj-practice/READMEs/pt_3.md

 5 - gcloud projects get-iam-policy $PROJECT_ID --flatten="bindings[].members" --format="table(bindings.role)" --filter="bindings.members:serviceAccount:hthaogcrj@hthaogcrj-practice.iam.gserviceaccount.com"

+WE NEED TO ADD PERMISSIONS FOR UPLOADING IMAGES TO ARTIFACT REGISTRY TO THE CICD SERVICE ACCOUNT…

-6 - GRANT THE `roles/artifactregistry.writer` role to the “Service Account”
+6 - GRANT THE `roles/artifactregistry.writer` role to the “CICD Service Account”

 7 - gcloud projects add-ism-policy-binding hthaogcrj-practice --member="serviceAccount:hthaogcrj@hthaogcrj-practice.iam.gserviceaccount.com" --role="roles/artifactregistry.writer"

 8 - gcloud projects get-iam-policy $PROJECT_ID --flatten="bindings[].members" --format="table(bindings.role)" --filter="bindings.members:serviceAccount:hthaogcrj@hthaogcrj-practice.iam.gserviceaccount.com"

-9 - TRIGGER THE GITHUB ACTION
+9 - RETRIGGER THE GITHUB ACTION IN THE GITHUB CONSOLE

 10 - ERROR: (gcloud.run.jobs.deploy) PERMISSION_DENIED: Permission 'run.jobs.get' denied on resource 'namespaces/hthaogcrj-practice/jobs/job-1' (or resource may not exist).
 This command is authenticated as hthaogcrj@hthaogcrj-practice.iam.gserviceaccount.com using the credentials in /home/runner/work/hthaogcrj-practice/hthaogcrj-practice/gha-creds-dde669d04d533f26.json, specified by the [auth/credential_file_override] property.

 11 - gcloud projects add-iam-policy-binding hthaogcrj-practice --member="serviceAccount:hthaogcrj@hthaogcrj-practice.iam.gserviceaccount.com" --role="roles/run.admin"

+WE NEED TO ADD PERMISSIONS FOR UPDATING CLOUD RUN JOBS TO THE CICD SERVICE ACCOUNT…

 12 - gcloud projects get-iam-policy $PROJECT_ID --flatten="bindings[].members" --format="table(bindings.role)" --filter="bindings.members:serviceAccount:hthaogcrj@hthaogcrj-practice.iam.gserviceaccount.com"

-13 - TRIGGER THE GITHUB ACTION
+13 - RETRIGGER THE GITHUB ACTION IN THE GITHUB CONSOLE

 14 - ERROR: (gcloud.run.jobs.deploy) PERMISSION_DENIED: Permission 'iam.serviceaccounts.actAs' denied on service account 148827868659-compute@developer.gserviceaccount.com (or it may not exist).
 This command is authenticated as hthaogcrj@hthaogcrj-practice.iam.gserviceaccount.com using the credentials in /home/runner/work/hthaogcrj-practice/hthaogcrj-practice/gha-creds-3c3a9156b6f4ce02.json, specified by the [auth/credential_file_override] property.

 15 - gcloud iam service-accounts add-iam-policy-binding 148827868659-compute@developer.gserviceaccount.com --member="serviceAccount:hthaogcrj@hthaogcrj-practice.iam.gserviceaccount.com" --role="roles/iam.serviceAccountUser"

+MY UNDERSTANDING OF THIS PERMISSION ISSUE IS WE NEED TO ADD A PERMISSION FOR ALLOWING OUR CICD SERVICE ACCOUNT TO TRIGGER ACTIONS THAT WILL BE PERFORMED BY THE “DEFAULT COMPUTE SERVICE ACCOUNT”

 16 - gcloud iam service-accounts get-iam-policy 148827868659-compute@developer.gserviceaccount.com

-17 - TRIGGER THE GITHUB ACTION
+17 - RETRIGGER THE GITHUB ACTION IN THE GITHUB CONSOLE

 18 - And it should work √

-- LET TRIGGER THE JOB AGAIN AND TAKE A LOOK AT THE LOGS
+- LET’S TRIGGER THE JOB AGAIN AND TAKE A LOOK AT THE LOGS
-    - gcloud run jobs execute job-1 --region us-east1
+    - gcloud run jobs execute first-crj-ever --region us-east1
 - MAKE A CHANGE TO OUR SCRIPT
 - PUSH THE CHANGE TO GITHUB
 - WAIT FOR THE CICD SCRIPT TO COMPLETE
 - AND TRIGGER THE JOB AGAIN AND TAKE A LOOK AT THE LOGS
-    - gcloud run jobs execute job-1 --region us-east1
+    - gcloud run jobs execute first-crj-ever --region us-east1

 AND IT’S WORKING!
 Fantastic.
 Now we can start to move faster…

-OK!
 In PART 4, we will learn how to trigger our job on a regular schedule using a GCP product called “Cloud Scheduler”